Last updated on February 17th, 2026 at 06:53 pm

 Mirari Boutique Hotel

-Mirari, a new chic 4-star boutique with a lovely sea-facing rooftop pool and terraces offering a gorgeous Mediterranean outlook, sea views, a variety of terraces and individually styled rooms!
+Mirari, an affordable-luxury boutique with a sea-facing rooftop pool and terraces offering a gorgeous Mediterranean setting and individually styled rooms – some with balconies!
 I’ve visited for drinks on the wonderful terrace and love the ambience!

 Aurelius – apartment